Foster a safe and comfortable space for feedback discussions

 Are you comfortable asking your supervisor to explicitly distinguish between them when giving feedback, such as by using a different font on a written comment?

-What will you do if it is not clear whether a comment is a suggestion or requirement, but you agree with the comment?
-What if you disagree with the comment
+What will you do if it is unclear whether a comment is a suggestion or requirement, but you agree with the comment?
+What if you disagree with the comment?

 How do you react when you receive a written critical comment?
 A verbal critical comment?

 Is it possible that misinterpretation due to the power differential, or interpreting the comment as a personal criticism rather than aimed at improving the work, are factors in your reaction?